Get-Your/Get-Your/README.md

     os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'mobileVers.settings.local')

-Next, copy/paste or rename `settings_dev.json.template` as `settings_dev.json`.
+Next, copy/paste or rename `secrets.xxx.toml.template` as `secrets.dev.toml`.
 There's no need to set variables for the initial run.

 Once the settings have been accounted for, finalize Python setup by [creating a virtual environment](https://docs.python.org/3.9/library/venv.html) (optional, but recommended) and installing dependencies.